 Safety First!
 In general, Eindhoven is a calm and safe city, and tourists should feel at ease.
-However, that's not to say that crime never happens…Read more »
+However, that's not to say that crime never…Read more »

 Above: It helps to bring a bike for getting around the city.
 Centre: Fly into Eindhoven's modern airport.
 Below: It's easy to get to Eindhoven by…Read more »

 Above: Some zones in the centre are pedestrian-only Centre: Spare your legs and take the bus.
 Below: UFO parking available!By Public…Read more »

 Any hotel, restaurant, bar or shop worth its salt will accept all the major credit cards, however you may be asked to produce photo ID to confirm…Read more »